mobizt/FirebaseClient/resources/docs/firestore_database.md

 27. ## 🔹 void list(AsyncClientClass &aClient, const Firestore::Parent &parent, const String &collectionId, ListDocumentsOptions listDocsOptions, AsyncResultCallback cb, const String &uid = "")

+List the documents in the defined documents collection.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".